kagit00/ai-resume-builder-backend/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 Please follow the steps below to contribute to this project:

 ### Steps to Contribute